pocoapoco/pocoapoco.github.io/me.md

 ## Some history

-// Note implemented yet.
+// Not implemented yet.

 ## This site

 Special thanks to [Leonard Lamprecht][1], from whom the design of this site is borrowed.
-I hardly changed anything because it's simple, fast and beautiful, looks pretty much what I wanted a blog to be.
+I hardly changed anything because it's simple, fast and precise, looks pretty much what I wanted a blog to be.
 Also it's built using Jekyll, and everything happens in the local directory and is checked into Git. which is good.

 ## What else?